liangzheng816/OfficeDocs-SharePoint/migration/sp-teams-sites-migration-guide.md

 **Modern team sites, pages and hubs**

 When moving your team site, we recommend that you create team sites in SharePoint that are **modern**.
 While this action doesn't automatically make them group or **Microsoft Teams** connected, you can connect them in the future.
+You can either create them using:

+- The user interface
+- PowerShell
-You can either create them using the user interface, using PowerShell, or by using a migration tool such as the SharePoint Migration Tool (SPMT), which can create these sites for you.
+- A migration tool such as the SharePoint Migration Tool (SPMT), which can create these sites for you.

 As you plan your migration, we recommend that a **hub site** the best way to create relationships between sites.
 We recommend taking this opportunity to bring those subsites to be their own site collections in order to connect them through a hub.